Vance Winter breaks down 2014 Concordia football

 I looked at it a little bit and I know how it lays out because it’s very similar to last year.
 I know what we have in front of us in week one.
 I’ve watched enough film of Sterling to know how good a team and program they are.
 They’re really a legit team.
 It’s going to be a great challenge.
 I know our guys are excited.
 Our guys have seen the type of athletes they have on film.
 It’s a conference champ from last year.

-We haven’t back away too much in scheduling.
+We haven’t backed away too much in scheduling.
 We want to continue to challenge ourselves and play great programs.
 This is another great opportunity.

 Past that I look at every week as a challenging game.
 We have to prepare every week and prepare to be 1-0 every week.
 We don’t get too far out in front.
 Our focus right now is Sterling and putting our best effort forth on Sept.
 6.